Ancient Rome: Economy

 Ancient Rome commanded a vast area of land, with tremendous natural and human resources.
 As such, Rome's economy remained focused on farming and trade.
 Agricultural free trade changed the Italian landscape, and by the 1st century BC, vast grape and olive estates had supplanted the yeoman farmers, who were unable to match the imported grain price.
 The annexation of Egypt, Sicily and Tunisia in North Africa provided a continuous supply of grains.
 In turn, olive oil and wine were Italy's main exports.
-Two-tier crop rotation was practised, but farm productivity was low, around 1 ton per hectare.
+Two-tier crop rotation was practised, but farm productivity was low.

 Industrial and manufacturing activities were small.
 The largest such activities were the mining and quarrying of stones, which provided basic construction materials for the buildings of that period.
 In manufacturing, production was on a relatively small scale, and generally consisted of workshops and small factories that employed at most dozens of workers.
 However, some brick factories employed hundreds of workers.

 The economy of the early Republic was largely based on smallholding and paid labour.
 However, foreign wars and conquests made slaves increasingly cheap and plentiful, and by the late Republic, the economy was largely dependent on slave labour for both skilled and unskilled work.
 Slaves are estimated to have constituted around 20% of the Roman Empire's population at this time and 40% in the city of Rome.
 Only in the Roman Empire, when the conquests stopped and the prices of slaves increased, did hired labour become more economical than slave ownership.